 The MilSpouse Transition Vision Planner

 After reading this article on how to dream big, I started thinking about what a military spouse needs to start dreaming about their life after active-duty military.
 It came down to believing they can achieve their goals, looking at their past mistakes, and focusing on what they truly want.
-The Vision Planner is an amazing tool.
+The Transition Vision Planner is an amazing tool.
 If you can set aside those here-and-now urges and take a minute to think about your future, you’ll find that the questions are thought-provoking, important, and even spark a fun conversation.

 Your answers will reflect your passions, values, and long-term aspirations.
-You can use this to share these dreams and ideas with your spouse so they know what you want out of life too.
-Plus, mutual dreaming sure can be fun.
-Take time to have conversations that are spurred by wanting the same or different things as a couple or a family.
+You can use this to share these dreams and ideas with your spouse, so they know what you want out of life, too.

 It changed the direction of our post-transition goals.
+Will it do the same for you?

 Step Outside Your Comfort Zone